Resource Leveling

 The resource code must correspond to the resources defined in the resource set for the project.

 A resource availability can be entered either in terms of QTY per day or as manpower.
-You can toggle between these two modes by clicking the QTY/Manpower mode button in the dialog window.
+You can toggle between these two modes by clicking the QTY/Manpower mode button found in lower left corner of the dialog window.

 If manpower mode is selected the manpower value entered will internally re-calculate this to QTY based on the 'Hours/day' value entered for the calendar selected for the resource availability.